 About Breast Reconstruction

-Reconstruction surgery for the breasts is performed to restore them to a normal appearance in size and shape after a mastectomy or lumpectomy.
-It is also available to reconstruct a breast damaged by trauma or a birth defect.
-Advances in breast reconstruction surgery make it possible for you to feel fully healed and attain natural-looking breasts even after they have been removed.
-At Ellsworth Plastic Surgery, this surgery may involve multiple procedures and various stages that can either be performed along with your cancer treatment or delayed until a later date.
-Houston, TX board-certified plastic surgeon Dr. Warren Ellsworth IV creates a unique treatment plan and uses a compassionate approach as we work with you to restore your confidence and physical appearance.
+Reconstruction surgery is available to reconstruct a breast damaged by trauma or a birth defect.
+Advances in breast reconstruction surgery make it possible for you to feel fully healed and attain natural-looking breasts even after removal.
+At Ellsworth Plastic Surgery, this surgery may involve multiple procedures and various stages that can be performed along with your cancer treatment or delayed until later.
+Houston, TX, board-certified plastic surgeon Dr. Warren Ellsworth IV uses a compassionate approach to create a unique treatment plan.
+He will work with you to restore your confidence and physical appearance.

 Breast reconstruction is a very customized procedure.
 Every patient will have a thorough consultation with Dr. Ellsworth to decide on their treatment plan based on their needs, concerns, and suitable options.
-If you are thinking about reconstructive surgery, it is crucial that you have realistic expectations.
+If you are thinking about reconstructive surgery, you must have realistic expectations.
 While Dr. Ellsworth strives to create a natural appearance, your newly reconstructed breast(s) will not have the same look, feel, or sensation as your original breast(s).
-You should get clearance from your oncology doctor to have surgery and tell Dr. Ellsworth about any other conditions that could affect healing.
+It would be best if you got clearance from your oncology doctor to have surgery and tell Dr. Ellsworth about any other conditions that could affect healing.

 There are several techniques available today for breast reconstruction.
-There are also many factors that Dr. Ellsworth considers when determining the technique that will produce your best results.
+There are also many factors that Dr. Ellsworth considers when determining the surgical procedure that will produce the best results.
 Some of these factors include cancer diagnosis, reconstruction timing, whether you will use natural tissue or implants, and if nipple-sparing or nipple reconstruction is a part of the process.
-In order to rebuild the breast, there must be enough tissue to adequately cover the breast mound.
-Flap methods accomplish this by using your own skin, muscle, and fat to create, cover, and build the mound.
+There must be enough tissue to cover the breast mound to rebuild the breast adequately.
+Flap surgery uses your skin, muscle, and fat to create, protect, and build the breast mound.
 The most common flap techniques are:

 - TRAM Flap